 You'll integrate new scientific, technological, and business knowledge to shape a brighter future for an area of enterprise that sustains us all.

 New Zealand’s agribusiness sector is flourishing, and there is strong demand for graduates, from running large farm-based businesses through to international trade.
-Our staff are active researchers.
-Therefore Massey's AgriCommerce programme integrates the most recent developments and thinking into your learning.

 You will emerge with the knowledge and foundation skills for several career paths.